Martha J. B. Thomas

 Martha J. B. Thomas, MBA (13 March 1926 – 16 October 2006) was an American chemical engineer and analytical chemist.

 She is particularly known for her work on phosphorus.

 Life and education

 Martha Jane Bergin was born in West Roxbury, Boston, on 13 March 1926 to Augusta and John Bergin.
-As a child she attended Boston Girls Latin School.
-She graduated cum laude from Radcliffe College in 1945 with a Batheolr of Science degree, after which she obtained a PhD in chemistry from Boston University in 1953, while working at Sylvania Electric Products.
+As a child she attended Girls Latin School.
+She graduated cum laude from Radcliffe College in 1945 with a Bachelor of Science degree, after which she obtained a PhD in chemistry from Boston University in 1953, while working at Sylvania Electric Products.
 Later in life, she received an MBA at Boston's Northeastern University in 1983.